alexandlazaris/playwright-e2e-ts/README.md

 6. finish & confirm thank you message is shown, cart is now empty, press back home
 7. log out of session, confirm logged out state

-### add all products to cart from inventory list and comlete purchase

 ### add product to cart from product detail and complete purchase

 1. login with valid user, confirm user is now in logged in state